 Python notebooks have become indispensable tools for data scientists, developers, and researchers.
-They provide an interactive environment for writing, testing, and visualising code while integrating text, images, and other multimedia.
-To help you get the most out of these powerful tools, we've put together seven tips for writing better Python notebooks 📓.
+They provide an interactive environment for writing, testing, and visualizing code while integrating text, images, and other multimedia.
+To help you get the most out of these powerful tools, we’ve put together seven tips for writing better Python notebooks 📓.

 1. Start with a clear structure and outline

-Organising your notebook with a clear structure and outline can greatly improve its readability and maintainability.
+Organizing your notebook with a clear structure and outline can greatly improve its readability and maintainability.
 Divide your work into sections using headings and subheadings in markdown blocks, and provide a brief overview of each section at the beginning.
 This will make it easier for others (and yourself) to follow your thought process and understand the flow of your work.

 A well-structured data science notebook can greatly improve the readability and maintainability of your work, making it easier for others to understand and build upon.
 An example structure for a data science notebook might include the following sections:

-1. Introduction
+- Introduction

-2. Data import and exploration
+- Data import and exploration

-4. Model selection and training
+- Model selection and training

-5. Model evaluation and validation
+- Model evaluation and validation

-6. Hyperparameter tuning and model optimisation
+- Hyperparameter tuning and model optimization

-7. Results and Interpretation
+- Results and interpretation

-8. Conclusion and future work
+- Conclusion and future work

 2. Use markdown cells for documentation and explanation

 Use markdown cells to provide context and explanation for your code.
-Write clear and concise explanations and include relevant images, tables or links where appropriate.
+Write clear and concise explanations, and include relevant images, tables, or links where appropriate.
 Remember that a well-documented notebook serves not only as a record of your work, but also as a valuable resource for others who may use it in the future.

-Remember that LaTeX is vastly supported directly so if you need to write formulas or mathematical expressions do not hesitate to use it.
+Remember that LaTeX is vastly supported directly, so if you need to write formulas or mathematical expressions, do not hesitate to use it.

 3. Keep your code clean and readable

 Adopt a consistent coding style and follow best practices to ensure your code is clean and readable.
-This includes using meaningful variable names, following PEP 8 guidelines, and breaking complex functions into smaller, more manageable pieces.
-In addition, make sure you include comments where necessary to explain the purpose of specific code snippets.
+This includes using meaningful variable names, following PEP 8

-4. Use functions and modules to encapsulate reusable code.
+4. Use functions and modules to encapsulate reusable code

 If you find yourself writing the same code several times, consider encapsulating it in a function or module.
-Not only does this make your notebook cleaner and more organised, but it also promotes code reusability and modularity.
+Not only does this make your notebook cleaner and more organized, but it also promotes code reusability and modularity.
 It will also make your code easier to debug and maintain in the long run.

 5. Perform incremental testing and debugging

 Test and debug your code incrementally as you work on your notebook.
-This will help you catch errors early and minimise the time you spend debugging.
+This will help you catch errors early and minimize the time you spend debugging.
 It also ensures that your final notebook is more reliable and less prone to unexpected problems.

 A good way to measure performance is to use magic commands, which are special commands in Python notebooks that help you perform various tasks more efficiently.
 Some magic commands are particularly useful for measuring the performance of your code.
-For example, the '%time' and '%timeit' magics allow you to measure the execution time of a single statement or expression. '%time' provides a single measurement, while '%timeit' runs the code multiple times and returns an average, making it more accurate for assessing performance.
-Another useful magic command is '%prun', which provides a more detailed performance analysis by profiling your code and showing the time spent on each function call.
-By using these magic commands, you can identify performance bottlenecks and optimise your code more effectively.
+For example, the %time

 6. Keep secrets out of the code